 Prenuptial agreements are much more common than they used to be, and Colorado business owners may want to consider one if they are getting married.
 A prenup can establish the business’s value at the time the marriage takes place, designating that value as separate property.
 If there is a divorce, property division would then be based only on how much the value has appreciated since the marriage.
+We’ll explain how to use a prenuptial agreement to secure a business in Colorado.

 The prenup can also specify what percentage of that value goes to the non-owning spouse.
 There are several things that should be considered in making that determination.
 For example, if the non-owning spouse works for the company, whether or not that spouse is paid at market rates may affect what percentage that spouse can claim.
 Owner spouses who have cut their own salaries to put more money into the business may have less in savings as shared property as a result, and this may need to be addressed.